agentsonar/agentsonar/README.md

 **Coordination intelligence for AI.**

-Catch the multi-agent failure modes that tracing tools miss — silent loops between agents, the same agent being called over and over with the same task, and sudden traffic spikes between agents.
+Catch the coordination failures that tracing tools miss — silent loops, the same work repeated over and over, runaway subagent fan-out, hung tool calls, failing-tool retry storms, and sessions sliding off the context-window cliff.
+Each call looks fine on its own; the failure is in the *shape* of the traffic.

-**Today, AgentSonar supports multi-agent systems** — any setup where two or more agents talk to each other and pass work along.
-Use it with **CrewAI, LangGraph, custom Python orchestrators, or Node / Electron orchestrators**.
-If your framework isn't directly supported yet, the custom-orchestrator path works with anything you've wired together yourself.
+**Today, AgentSonar works with single agents calling tools and multi-agent systems** — from a single Claude Code session (every tool call and subagent it makes) to orchestrators where agents hand work to each other.
+Use it with **Claude Code, CrewAI, LangGraph, custom Python orchestrators, or Node / Electron orchestrators**.
+If your framework isn't directly supported yet, the custom path works with anything you've wired together yourself.

 **Coming soon (other AI system shapes):**

-- 🛣 Single agent with tools (function-calling, retrieval, code execution)
-- 🛣 Single agent wired to MCP servers
 - 🛣 RAG pipelines (retriever → re-ranker → generator)
 - 🛣 Custom buses between agents